nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 aliases: [/status/]
 ---
-2022-6-7
+2022-6-8

-9am Our Brownsville hub has lost power affecting people in the area.
-We are working on restoring power.
+1:30pm Our Brownsville hub is back online after what turned out to be an antenna alignment problem.
+Sorry about that!

 2022-5-29